Sirra Nevada agencies seek to mitigate rising tree mortality issues

 Likewise, the scale and intensity of wildfires across the state continue to grow, burning more than a half million acres in 2016 and eating up larger and larger portions of budgets for land managers such as the U.S. Forest Service and CAL FIRE.

-Even with local, state and federal government intervention—Sen. Dianne Feinstein requested $38 million for the Forest Service in September to address the problem, while California Governor Jerry Brown formed the Tree Mortality Task Force a year earlier—the path forward isn’t clear, with suggestions ranging from the wholesale logging of all dead trees to leaving nature alone to work itself out.
+Even with local, state and federal government intervention —Sen. Dianne Feinstein requested $38 million for the Forest Service in September to address the problem, while former California Governor Jerry Brown formed the Tree Mortality Task Force a year earlier—the path forward isn’t clear.
+With suggestions ranging from the wholesale logging of all dead trees to leaving nature alone to work itself out.

-But there is hope.
-In a small corner of the Sierra Nevada, a wide and unlikely combination of interested parties has quietly worked on the problem for over a decade.
-Located just north of Truckee, the 8,100-acre Sagehen Experimental Forest serves as a living laboratory for forest management, and offers one potential answer to the growing problems the Sierra Nevada and other Western forests face.
+However, there is hope.
+In a small corner of the Sierra Nevadas, an unlikely combination of interested parties has quietly worked on the problem for over a decade.
+Located just north of Truckee, the 8,100-acre Sagehen Experimental Forest serves as a living laboratory for forest management, and offers one potential answer to the growing problems the Sierra Nevadas and other Western forests face.

 “We wanted to create a science-based approach to help land managers,” says Jeff Brown, station director at the UC Berkeley Sagehen Creek Field Station.
 “In 2005, when we were re-designated as an experimental forest, we decided to be different than all the others.
 We wanted to understand how the forest works.
 We wanted to return to as naturally functioning a place as possible.
 It was a lofty goal.”